cjun01/Batch_KASP/README_V1.2.md

 **Important masking rule**

-The script is intentionally strict:
+By default, the script is intentionally strict:
 - the current target marker span is allowed for its own assay
 - any **other** masked variant overlapping a primer binding region causes rejection

+Optional exception:
+- if you enable `--allow_shared_allele_primer_variants`, the script may keep a candidate when the **same non-target position(s)** overlap both `A1` and `A2`, the overlap count is within the configured limit, and the overlap remains far enough from both 3' ends
+- accepted rows are flagged with warning columns such as `Shared_variant_tolerance_used`, `Shared_variant_positions`, and `Shared_variant_warning`

-This means the pipeline prefers **cleaner assays** over maximizing the number of returned designs.
+This means the pipeline still prefers **cleaner assays** over maximizing the number of returned designs, but now allows a controlled and transparent compromise for difficult loci.

 ---